01-edu/UX-UI/subjects/ui/colors-and-moodboard/typography/README.md

-# UI I - Ex 5 - Typography
+## Typography

-**Instructions:**
+### Instructions

 Go to these websites and detect the typographies used.

 - [https://unric.org/no](https://unric.org/no)
 - [https://www.strongbowcider.com/bug-exterminator-brisbane](https://www.strongbowcider.com/bug-exterminator-brisbane)